 Clogs and pressure are the main causes of broken pipes in households and cracked pipes can lead to sewer backups.
 Mississauga, ON residents with newer homes may also experience home settling or soil shifting beneath their houses over time.
 That is when foundation cracks are more likely to occur, and cause problems like slab leaks.
 A slab leak could be the result of a poor initial installation, soil shifting, water hammer, or another issue that caused damage to your sewage main.

 Pouring grease down the drain is disastrous for your drains because once it has cooled, it will solidify and stick to your pipe walls.
-When that happens, you will experience several early warning signs, like slow draining, gurgles and foul odours.
-Pouring hot grease down your drain will also damage your pipes over time, whether you have cast iron, PVC or ABS.
+When that happens, you will experience several early warning signs, like slow draining, gurgles, and foul odors.
+Pouring hot grease down your drain will also damage your pipes over time, whether you have cast iron, PVC, or ABS.

 When combined with the other waste that has reached your pipes over time, the grease creates a major backup.
 To stop it from evolving into a sewer backup, Mississauga, ON property owners should act fast upon seeing any early warning signs and hire a professional plumber for inspection and drain cleaning services.